Media and gender: Feminist response

-International Organization and Response from Nonprofit Organizations
+International organization and response from nonprofit organizations

 UN Women

 UN Women is the UN organization dedicated to gender equality and the empowerment of women.
 To increase women's leadership, to end violence against women and to engage women in all aspects of peace and security processes, it's important to give women the right place in media landscape, and their representations must be fair and equal.
 UN Women supports media monitoring studies on how women are depicted in the media.
 For instance, the organization engage media professionals by raising awareness of gender equality and violence against women, including through special workshops and tool-kits, to encourage gender-sensitive reporting."

 UNESCO

 In line with UNESCO's Global Priority Gender, "UNESCO is contributing to achieving full gender equality in the media by 2030".
 To reach this goal, the Organization developed the Gender-sensitive Indicators for Media (GSIM) to measure gender awareness and portrayal within media organizations (e.g. working conditions), but particularly in editorial content.
 The Organization has been promoting their application by governments, media organizations, journalists unions and associations, journalism schools and the like.
 They set the basis for gender equality in media operations and editorial content.
 In addition, each year, UNESCO organizes a campaign named "Women Make the News"; in 2018 the theme was Gender Equality and Sports Media as "Sports coverage is hugely powerful in shaping norms and stereotypes about gender.
 Media has the ability to challenge these norms, promoting a balanced coverage of men's and women's sports and a fair portrayal of sportspeople irrespective of gender."